rthennan/ZerodhaWebsocket/README.md

   - das6TMuxAuto - Starts DAS6/DAS6_MasterV1.py
   - dbSizeCheck - Checks disk utilization and DB growth size and notifies me by email.(code not included in here)

-The only part of this project other than the yearly activity that is still being done manually, is exporting the database from AWS and importing it to my local machine.
+The only part of this project, other than the yearly activity still being done manually, is exporting the database from AWS and importing it to my local machine.
-This has to be done cause AWS EBS is expensive compared to localstorage (duh!) and I do this roughly once a month.
+This has to be done cause AWS EBS is expensive compared to local storage (duh!), and I do this roughly once a month.
-Though I have automated parts of this process (dump in AWS, SCP from Local, import in local), it has to be trigerred manually as the local machine and the AWS instance might not be running at the same time.
+Though I have automated parts of this process (dump in AWS, SCP from Local, import in local), it has to be triggered manually as the local machine and the AWS instance might not be running at the same time.

 I started this project with hopes of building a trading bot.
 Specifically, the least recommended approach - Intraday Trading on Naked Index Options for Nifty and BankNifty.